beijaflor/wmt-phantomjs/README.md

 Webmaster Tools Crawler
 ====

-This is to crawl Webmaster Tools information automaticaly using [Phantom.js](http://phantomjs.org/).
+This is to crawl Webmaster Tools information automaticaly using [Phantom.js](http://phantomjs.org/) and [CasperJS](http://casperjs.org/).

 ## caucion